 Narrative:

 In July 2016, Jane was browsing the internet and looking to buy drugs from a darknet marketplace.
 Access to such markets can be achieved in a number of ways.
 She was looking for a surface website that provided listings of ‘onion’ addresses for darknet markets, thus enabling ready access.
 She accessed one of the markets through an invitation (this is the only way possible to enter that market).
 While browsing for the drugs she was looking for she found that each of the websites had its own method of classifying what it had on sale, she was looking for opioids.
-Anonymization services to browse the web without revealing her identity or location.
-Jane used ‘GRAMS’ as one of the search engines for Tor-based darknet markets.
+Utilising anonymization services to browse the web without revealing her identity or location, Jane used ‘GRAMS’ as one of the search engines for Tor-based darknet markets.
 She entered the market and registered with an email janedoe@jane.com and the username, displayed on the market was DoeJane.
 She found the section in the marketplace marked as ‘opioids’ and established contact with the trader.
 The trader’s nickname was ‘Smithsopioids’.

 They started to communicate using secure applications, which removed the risk of such communications being intercepted.
 The messages between the seller and the buyer were done using a crypthographic system, such as public key encryption.
 The payment was again through anonymous transactions.
 Jane sent the money through a crypto-wallet and the virtual currency was Monero.
 She received the drugs one week after she done the transaction, as agreed with the seller.

 Available forensic data for investigation:

-Suggested open source
+Suggested open source or constructed data, some suggestions can be found in section 7.1

 Conventional practices followed by LEA: